 A private key, on the other hand, represents the ability to access bitcoins belonging to a specific Bitcoin address.
 This is the key that needs to be secured in a safe place.

 Before getting deep into the discussion, it is worth noting that people who don’t want to control their private keys don’t have to.
-While it is highly advised that Bitcoin users maintain control over their keys, there are alternatives that don’t require this, like Cash App and cryptocurrency exchanges such as Binance.
+While it is strongly advised that Bitcoin users maintain control over their keys, there are alternatives that don’t require this, like Cash App and cryptocurrency exchanges such as Binance.
 By design, most exchanges have wallets built in to allow for deposits and withdrawals of different assets.

 Keeping your funds on an exchange as a primary storage facility is generally not advised.
 After all, the principles that led to the creation of Bitcoin itself are based on principles of financial freedom and personal responsibility.
 Keeping private keys secure in the hands of people who truly own them strikes the same chord as these principles.

 By removing these keys from an internet-connected computer, it is highly unlikely that hackers or a malicious program can steal your private keys.
 All good hardware wallets generate keys within the wallet to avoid this type of risk.

 Any wallet that does not come in a physical format can be considered a software wallet (with the exception of brain wallets, but those can be tricky to secure and aren’t generally recommended).
 Given the nature of software, though, these types of wallets can exist on any computer, as well as on mobile phones.
-Some software wallets, called “web” wallets, exist as applications accessible by web browser.
+Some software wallets, called “web” wallets, exist as applications accessible via web browser.

 Which Bitcoin Wallet Should You Use?